A High Performance Frequency Standard

 New life for an old HP5326A counter!

 The clock and reference continue to operate accurately when GPS is lost, and although the reference frequency will then drift as the oven oscillator ages, it should hold to within 109 for at least 24 hours (depends on oscillator quality).
-The controller is held digitally at the current operating point until GPS returns.
-One hour holdover has been measured (using an HP 10811A oscillator) at 2us.
+The controller it is held digitally at the current operating point until GPS returns.

 Most GPS units continue to send 1pps pulses even when the GPS fix is lost, and these can be sufficiently inaccurate to cause the much higher accuracy OCXO to be forced off frequency.
-With this unit, the GPS fix can be monitored (by a separate micro, called the GPS Monitor/Display) and the unit put into HOLD if the fix quality is poor, or reception is poor, thus preventing the unit from wandering off following the inaccurate pulses when the fix is lost.
+With this unit, the GPS fix can be monitored (by a separate micro) and the unit put into HOLD if the fix quality is poor, or reception is poor, thus preventing the unit from wandering off following the GPS 1pps when the fix is lost.
 It is best used with a Motorola Oncore or Navman Jupiter T GPS engine with TRAIM capability.

 When the two micros are combined in a single unit, the GPS data and the telemetry from the VNGBOX can be combined into a single data stream for PC display of both GPS and local reference!

 The clock is essentially bullet-proof and has perfect accuracy, even if GPS is occasionally or frequently lost.
-On repower after power failure, where local time will be lost, the device returns to a safe condition, and automatically locks to GPS with the time code is disabled.
-The time code is restored when the clock is reset and the preferred mode set.
+On repower after power failure, where local time will be lost, the device returns to a safe condition, locks to GPS and the time code is disabled.
+The time code is restored when the clock is reset.
 The unit should be used with a backup UPS power supply capable of 50VA or so.
-A single supply 24V design would be practical, given suitable power supplies.
-The total power requirements are about 10W (depends on the OCXO).

 Here is a summary of the special features of the VNGBOX: